jkaewprateep/Neuron-Networks-review/README.md

 ```

 #### None-eagle session running ####
 🐐💬 Create a session object and execute the thread this process is the same as the worker standard process or customizable.
+[Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#data-conditions )
 ```
 # Define variables
 a = tf.constant(np.array([1., 2., 3.]))